Full-time (2 crew members) OPEN for 2018

 The Crew: The farm crew for the 2018 season will consist of Nick and Joan, 2 full-time seasonal farm crew members, 1 part-time seasonal farm crew member, and 5 work share members.

 Employment Details: Our employment opportunities are especially beneficial for, but not limited to, someone exploring or pursuing vegetable farming as a career as there will be opportunities for significant education on the farm as well as in conjunction with neighboring organic farms.
 Preference is given to qualified applicants who could return to the farm for an additional season or more.

-Time Frame: Beginning of May through the end of October.
+Time Frame: End of April through the end of October.

 Work Hours: Monday-Friday, 7:30am-5:00pm for full-time positions.
 Start time varies slightly between 7:30am-8:00am depending on the time of the season.
 Part-time employee will work 1-2 days per week, 8:00-5:00pm.

 - Greenhouse work, weeding and transplanting.

 - Harvesting, washing and packing for CSA deliveries/wholesale accounts.

 - Care of farm animals including pigs and a small flock of laying hens.